CloCloCoolCool/CRDDS_Project_Comparing_Profit_and_Diabetes_Incidence/README.md

 Sources:
-Prevalence of diagnosed diabetes among adults aged 18 and over in the U.S. from 2000 to 2021
+Prevalence of diagnosed diabetes among adults aged 18 and over in the U.S. from 2000 to 2021 CDC (USDSS).
+(April 21, 2023).
+Prevalence of diagnosed diabetes among adults aged 18 and over in the U.S. from 2000 to 2021 [Graph].
+In Statista.
+Retrieved June 12, 2023, from https://www.statista.com/statistics/244629/diagnosed-diabetes-prevalence-among-adults-in-the-us/

-Number of U.S. Americans with diagnosed diabetes from 1980 to 2021*(in millions)
+Number of U.S. Americans with diagnosed diabetes from 1980 to 2021*(in millions) CDC.
+(April 21, 2023).
+Number of U.S. Americans with diagnosed diabetes from 1980 to 2021* (in millions) [Graph].
+In Statista.
+Retrieved June 12, 2023, from https://www.statista.com/statistics/240883/number-of-diabetes-diagnosis-in-the-united-states/

-U.S. Health Insurance Industry Analysis Report (includes net profits data)
+U.S. Health Insurance Industry Analysis Report (includes net profits data) NAIC.
+(2022) U.S. Health Insurance Industry Analysis Report [Graph].
+Retrieved June 30, 2023, from https://content.naic.org/sites/default/files/2021-Annual-Health-Insurance-Industry-Analysis-Report.pdf.

 An additional piece of data I found interesting regarding this topic:
 Insulin human out-of-pocket cost in the U.S. from 2004 to 2020*(in U.S. dollars)
+ClinCalc.
+(September 20, 2022).
+Insulin human out-of-pocket cost in the U.S. from 2004 to 2020* (in U.S. dollars) [Graph].
+In Statista.
+Retrieved June 25, 2023, from https://www.statista.com/statistics/825337/insulin-human-out-of-pocket-cost-us/